priendeau/Fnct.d/README.rst

 ==================================
 By calling '**Idiom**' I will refer to a current sequence obtained by promoted output of an application and/or result of the system itself.
 Having property to be unique it also refer to it's unique family called sequenced-data.

-By calling '**Functor**' I  will refer to a  transient way  to call  conventionnal function and / or application with really general function statement.
+By calling '**Functor**' I  will refer to a  transient way  to call  conventional function and / or application with really general function statement.
 To use as simplification of statement and to simplify uses in End-Users test and uses.

 By calling '**Stub**' I will refer to a function ancestor replaced by a modern Fnct.D function name and or any Short-Named Function to replace a long function name.
 It's also used in one way function uses.
 Like BoolVarTestVarCreation is becoming versatile and will not only offer a one if / fi template, but some  stub will be generated to render easy to understand and use it .
 We do predict upcoming BoolVarTestVarCreation showing entering in higher mangling and will cover [ if - elif ], [ elif, elif ], [ elif , fi ] logical pair and will not only generate simple assertion based on scoped variable.

-Term '**general function statement**', stand for nominal function with less than 3 lines of code or only to hide End-User usuability out of conventionnal method describe in Fnct.D to uses Variable direct re-definition in function call to allow reduction of Bash or similar shell to apply a ulimit and other mechanism to reduce lenght of element or limit of memory to acheive a debugging statement decoy similar problem in future bash - Sub command domain know to be function script language.
+Term '**general function statement**', stand for nominal function with less than 3 lines of code or only to hide End-User usability out of conventional method describe in Fnct.D to uses Variable direct re-definition in function call to allow reduction of Bash or similar shell to apply a ulimit and other mechanism to reduce length of element or limit of memory to achieve a debugging statement decoy similar problem in future bash - Sub command domain know to be function script language.

 Naming Convention